hujhax/austin-improv-wiki/Empty Promises.md

 2017 GhostFest Phoenix

 ### "Promotions"
-Empty Promises has had named menu items at Tyson's Tacos and the Grand.
+Empty Promises have named menu items at Tyson's Tacos and the Grand.

 ## Media
 ### Photos